brandon-foster/node_tutorial/README.md

 * set up Express to use sessions with connect-mongo
 * set properties on request sessions
 * use Passport (Express middleware) for custom logins

+### Chapter 8 - Command Line Interfaces
+* use Node's built in repl module
+* use the context object to make global variables available to the repl